How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Quick Selling eBay Items

 I plan on doing that by sourcing more items that will sell faster.
 I’ll be checking different brands and or sizes as well.
 Besides going to thrift stores, I’ll be sourcing in other places.
-I’ll find things online: yard sales, auctions, and estate sales.
-That way I’ll be able to increase this inventory and hopefully sell things quicker.
+I’ll find yard sales, auctions, and estate sales online.
+That way, I’ll increase this inventory and sell things quicker.

 Some quick-selling items I like to flip are Jordan shoes, NBA, MLB & NFL jerseys, vintage board games, and electronics.
 If you want a list of brands to sell, check out my ebook, 50 Brands You Can Sell Online.